shouvik78/CalculatorFx/README.md

 # CalculatorFx
-A simple calculator in JavaFx
+A simple calculator in JavaFx <br>
 For the buttons and all other control, I have i used Scene Builder